atarashansky/self-assembling-manifold/README.md

 cd self-assembling-manifold
 python setup.py install

-For interactive data exploration (in the `SAMGUI.py` module), `jupyter`, `ipythonwidgets`, `colorlover`, and `plotly` are required.
+For interactive data exploration (in the `SAMGUI.py` module), `jupyter`, `ipythonwidgets`, `colorlover`, `ipyevents`, and `plotly` are required.
 Install them in the previously made environment like so:

 ```
-conda install jupyter
-conda install -c conda-forge ipywidgets
-conda install -c plotly plotly=4.0.0
+conda install -c conda-forge -c plotly jupyter ipywidgets plotly=4.0.0 colorlover ipyevents
-pip install colorlover
 ```

 ```